-- Address inequalities from an intersectional approach and recognize how factors such as age, race, ethnicity, caste, HIV status, disability, gender, sexual orientation, gender identity, poverty, migration status, refugee status, area of work, and geographic location can compound stigma, discrimination, social exclusion and marginalization and lead to violence and other rights violations.
+- Address inequalities from an intersectional approach and recognise how factors such as age, race, ethnicity, caste, HIV status, disability, gender, sexual orientation, gender identity, poverty, migration status, refugee status, area of work, and geographic location can compound stigma, discrimination, social exclusion and marginalisation and lead to violence and other rights violations.

-- Eliminate laws and policies that perpetuate discrimination on the basis of gender, sexual orientation or gender identity; criminalize or marginalize specific groups; reinforce inequalities; and create barriers to services, particularly sexual and reproductive health services, including safe abortion.
+- Eliminate laws and policies that perpetuate discrimination on the basis of gender, sexual orientation or gender identity; criminalise or marginalise specific groups; reinforce inequalities; and create barriers to services, particularly sexual and reproductive health services, including safe abortion.

 - Guarantee women’s rights to inheritance, land, and property and implement policies to expand their control over productive resources and technologies;